 In a deleted scene, Dirk Diggler crashes his Corvette into a telephone booth.
 The scene was deleted because of time, but the car still remains wrecked when Dirk visits Rahad Jackson's house, drives away, and drives back to Jack's house.
 When Dirk and Reed are conspiring to rob Rahad's house, Dirk says, "That'll be enough to get the 'Vette fixed."

 203 of 208 found this interesting Interesting? |

 According to the DVD commentary, Paul Thomas Anderson intended for further scenes involving Rahad Jackson.
 After the bloody attempted robbery of his home, the police arrive, and Rahad gathers his weapons, ready to go out in a blaze of gunfire.

 During Rollergirl's final scene, she cleans her room while wearing headphones.
-The song she listens to is "Voices Carry" by 'Til Tuesday.
+The song she listens to is 'Voices Carry' by 'Til Tuesday.
 The lead singer, Aimee Mann, is married to Michael Penn, who performed original music for the film, and appears briefly as a music producer for Dirk and Reed.
 Mann would later contribute her song 'Save Me' to the soundtrack of Magnolia (1999), the next movie of director Paul Thomas Anderson who also directed the accompanying music video, Aimee Mann: Save Me (1999).